-Local, State & Federal Partners
+Local, State & Federal Resources

 MDVA works with many organizations in order to best serve you, this state's Veterans.
 Through collaboration our goal is to offer the most complete support, care and advocacy network as possible.
 Additional resources, such as County Veterans Service Officers, Tribal Veteran Service Officers and the Minnesota Veterans Service portal can be found on the Veteran contacts page.